-Right timing for professional indemnity insurance claims
+What's the best timing for a professional indemnity claim?

-First, your insurer is an expert.
+- Your insurer is an expert.
 Getting their claims team involved early can often prevent a sticky situation getting out of control.
 They’ll know what to do (and what not to do), and when to do it.
 They’ll also be able to judge if they can settle the matter without rolling out the legal big guns.

-Second, if you’ve read your policy wording (you have, haven’t you?) you’ll know you're obliged to notify the insurer promptly in the event of a claim.
+- If you’ve read your policy wording (you have, haven’t you?) you’ll know you're obliged to notify the insurer promptly in the event of a claim.

 Late notification is a common reason for insurers to 'repudiate' (reject) claims.
-The longer things go on without their involvement, the more their position is prejudiced – and the less they’ll be willing to help.
+The longer things go on without their involvement, the more their position is prejudiced – and the less they’ll be willing or able to help.
 They're well within their rights to take this position, so don’t delay.

 I definitely have a claim.
 Or do I?